winnie likes honey

 Does honey help cough?

 It does.
-Give your children honey, and it will calm cough naturally and pleasantly!
+Give your children honey, and it will calm their coughs naturally and easily!

 There are two types of coughs: dry or chesty (or wet).